DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 ## 09_learner
 - start off at 1:35 in video.
+- going through the learner class
+	- the first one is only good for classification
+	- not flexible enough for our purposes
+- metric class (base metric class)
+- `@property` is nice.
+- now onto new learner with callbacks :)
+	- `with_cbs`
+- lots of nifty python going on here
+	- like back to that 06foundations stuff
+- I def need to practice the call backs and decorators etc.

 ## TODO
 - I wrote out some notes on convolutions once, would be nice to find them